grybkom/app_influence_on_gene_expression_mouse_frontal_cortex/README.md

 ![app_pca_scatter_plot](https://github.com/user-attachments/assets/0a6f1e60-c2bd-4fb2-9ff4-05a0f9812cde)

-## Exploration of genes with a known link to Alzheimer’s disease
+## Expression of Genes Associated with Alzheimer’s Disease
 Genes previously linked to Alzheimer’s disease and present in this dataset include Abcg4, Ache, Aldh2, Arsb, Bcl2, Bdnf, Crh, Egr2, Fos, Gstz1, Hspa1a, Hspa1b, Hspa5, and Ppp1r3c (Aydin et al., 2011).
 To examine whether these genes exhibit genotype-specific expression patterns, a heatmap grouped by genotype was constructed.

 Consistent with earlier clustering results, sample GSM636862 continued to display a distinctive expression pattern relative to other wild-type samples.
 Visual inspection of the heatmap suggests that Bdnf and Bcl2 expression may be reduced in the APP_R6 genotype compared with WT_R6, a trend that has been reported previously in models of amyloid precursor protein dysregulation (Paradis et al., 1996; Xue et al., 2022).